 Before you start uploading to your Wistia account, get familiar with our recommendations for video resolution, settings, and formats.
-This will make uploading a painless experience, and you will end up with top quality web encodes for your videos!
+This will make uploading easier, and you will end up with top quality web encodes for your videos!

 - Framerate: constant, 15-60 frames per second

-- Aspect Ratio: Get crazy!
-We accept videos of any aspect ratio.
+- Aspect Ratio: We accept videos of any aspect ratio, but wider = higher quality

 - Codec: AAC (Advanced Audio Codec)